hasakie

 Chapters / Articles:

 2024.
 Hasaki, E. M. Serino, and D. Elia, Final Remarks: Greek and Roman Ceramic Producers: Operational Knowledge and Networked Mobilities.
-In D. Elia, E. Hasaki, M. Serino (eds), Technology, Crafting, and Artisanal Networks in the Greek and Roman World, Berlin, 373–379 (in press)
+In D. Elia, E. Hasaki, M. Serino (eds), Technology, Crafting, and Artisanal Networks in the Greek and Roman World, Berlin, 373–379.

 2024.
 Hasaki, E. Timing Euxitheos and Euphronios: Energetics and Scale of Producion in the Athenian Potters’ Quarter.
-In D. Elia, E. Hasaki, M. Serino (eds), Technology, Crafting, and Artisanal Networks in the Greek and Roman World, Berlin, 89–107 (in press)
+In D. Elia, E. Hasaki, M. Serino (eds), Technology, Crafting, and Artisanal Networks in the Greek and Roman World, Berlin, 91-109.

 2024.
 Hasaki, E. Handling Greek Vases: Vessel Size Considerations for Potters and Painters, in N. Dimakis and E. Dimitriadou (eds), Kallinikos, Festschrift for Professor Panos Valavanis, Athens, 26–35.